 Almonds are pretty hardworking nuts when it comes to lowering your cholesterol.
 First, they're rich in unsaturated fats that help raise healthy HDL cholesterol while lowering unhealthy LDL.
 Second, these fats also help make LDL cholesterol less likely to oxidize.
 Which is a fabulous thing, because when LDL oxidizes, it's more likely to gunk up your arteries and cut blood flow to the heart.
 Snack away.
 But do keep an eye on portion size.
 Almonds are high in calories, and all you need are a couple of ounces a day to reap benefits.

-OJ manufacturers are doing everything they can to make their health food more appealing -- including fortifying their juice with plant-derived cholesterol-busting compounds known as phytosterols.
-A review of 84 scientific studies revealed that getting 2 grams of phytosterols a day - the amount in a couple 8-ounce glasses of sterol-fortified OJ -- could help lower harmful LDL levels by more than 8 percent.
-Check with your doctor first regarding whether citrus will interact with any of your medications.
+OJ manufacturers are doing everything they can to make their juice more appealing, including fortifying it with plant-derived cholesterol-busting compounds known as phytosterols.
+A review of 84 scientific studies revealed that getting 2 g of phytosterols a day (the amount in a few 8-oz glasses of fortified OJ) may help lower LDL levels by more than 8%.
+Check with your doctor first about whether citrus will interact with any of your medications.
 If it does, look for sterol-fortified margarine, milk, soymilk, cheese, or breads instead.

-This oil is a nutritional superstar -- rich in antioxidants and heart-healthy monounsaturated fats that help lower "bad" LDL cholesterol and increase "good" HDL.
+This oil is a nutritional superstar -- rich in antioxidants and heart-healthy monounsaturated fats that help lower bad cholesterol levels and raise good ones.
 In fact, in a study of people with high cholesterol, blood samples showed less potential for harmful clotting just two hours after the study subjects ate a meal with olive oil.
 That's because olive oil is rich in phenolics, plant substances that makes blood less likely to clot.
-All you need is about 2 tablespoons a day for benefit (use it in place of other fats).
+All you need is about 2 tablespoons a day for benefit.
+Use it in place of other fats.

-There's nothing wrong with a platter of crudités or a salad if you want to improve your diet, but steaming may help improve the cholesterol-lowering capabilities of some produce, including asparagus.
+There's nothing wrong with a platter of crudités or a salad if you want to improve your diet, but steaming may boost the cholesterol-lowering capabilities of some produce, including asparagus.
 Other veggies that get better after a short bout in the steam: beets, okra, carrots, eggplant, green beans, and cauliflower.
-Researchers think steaming these veggies may help them do a better job of binding bile acids, which means your liver needs to use up more LDL cholesterol into order to make bile.
-That translates into less circulating LDL in your bloodstream.
+Researchers think steaming these veggies may help them do a better job of binding bile acids, which means your liver needs to use up more LDL cholesterol (to make bile).
+That leaves LDL in your bloodstream.

 Your mama was right.
 Starting the day with a bowl of warm, toasty oatmeal is a smart move.
 Of all the whole grains, oats are the best source of soluble fiber -- the kind that forms a gel to prevent cholesterol from being absorbed into your bloodstream.
-Shoot for five to 10 grams of soluble fiber per day.
-If you have 1¼ cups of cooked oatmeal for breakfast, you'll start your day with 5 grams of the stuff.
-Top your oatmeal with a chopped-up apple for an extra 3 grams of fiber, and you're set.
+Shoot for 5-10 g of soluble fiber a day.
+If you have 1 ¼ cups of cooked oatmeal for breakfast, you'll start your day with 5 g.
+Top your oatmeal with a chopped apple for an extra 3 g, and you're set.

-You've heard by now that blueberries are a nutritious superfood.
-One reason why they're so great?
-They help keep your arteries clear by reducing blood levels of artery-clogging LDL.
+You've heard by now that blueberries are a superfood.
+What's so great about them?
+For one thing, they help keep your arteries clear by lowering artery-clogging LDL in your blood.
 Researchers suspect it's because the berries support liver function so well.
-The end result: cholesterol gets swept out of your system much more easily.
+The end result: Cholesterol gets swept out of your system much more easily.
 Enjoy blueberries fresh, frozen, or freeze-dried.
 They still have the same benefits.

-We always keep ripe avocados in the RealAge kitchen.
+Try to keep a few avocados on hand.
 Why?
-They're chock-full of heart-healthy monounsaturated fats that help knock down bad LDL cholesterol and triglycerides while boosting healthy HDL cholesterol.
+They're chock-full of heart-healthy monounsaturated fats that help knock down bad cholesterol and triglycerides while boosting healthy HDL cholesterol.
 Even better, we love the fruit's (yep, it's a fruit) mild flavor and creamy texture.
 Mash avocado into guacamole, add slices to a sandwich, chop it up in a salad, or -- for a tasty snack -- simply spread a little on whole-grain crackers with a tiny pinch of coarse sea salt.

 If you're a chocoholic, here's some good news.
-Study after study confirms dark chocolate is pretty amazing, healthy stuff.
+Study after study confirms that dark chocolate is pretty amazing stuff.
 It's full of flavonoids, which are antioxidants that help lower cholesterol.
 It also has oleic acid, the same type of heart-healthy monounsaturated fat found in olive oil.
-To improve your cholesterol, just have a little nibble -- up to 1 ounce of dark chocolate a day.
-And check the label to make sure your chocolate is at least 70 percent cocoa.
+To improve your cholesterol, just have a little nibble -- up to 1 oz of dark chocolate a day.
+And check the label to make sure your chocolate is at least 70% cocoa.
 Cocoa is the stuff with all the heart-healthy ingredients.